abilandz/PH8124/Lecture_6/Lecture_6.md

 def
 ```

-Finally, it is mandatory to embed negative offset within round braces `( ... )` in the above examples, since otherwise **Bash** interprets in this context `-` from negative integers after the colon `:` in a very special way — this is clarified next.
+Finally, it is mandatory to embed negative offset within round braces `( ... )` in the above examples, since otherwise **Bash** interprets in this context `-` from negative integers after the colon `:` in a very special way &mdash; this is clarified next.

 By using string operators one can set the default value of a variable.
 Most frequently, one encounters the following two use cases:

-1.  `${Var:-defaultValue}` — if _Var_ exists and it is not null, return its current value.
+1.  `${Var:-defaultValue}` &mdash; if _Var_ exists and it is not null, return its current value.
 Otherwise, return the hardwired _defaultValue_.
 This is basically protection that the variable always has some content.
 For instance:

     ```bash
     $ Var=44